DongryeolLee96/DongryeolLee96.github.io/about.md

 permalink: /about
 ---

 Hi!
 I am a Ph.D student at Seoul National University.
-I am fortunate to be advised by Prof.[Kyomin Jung](http://milab.snu.ac.kr/kjung/index.html)
+I am fortunate to be advised by Prof. [Kyomin Jung](http://milab.snu.ac.kr/kjung/index.html)

 ### More Information